 Lipohypertrophy is an abnormal accumulation of fat underneath the surface of the skin.
 It’s most commonly seen in people who receive multiple daily injections, such as people with type 1 diabetes.
 In fact, up to 50 percent of people with type 1 diabetes experience it at some point.

 Repeated insulin injections in the same location can cause fat and scar tissue to accumulate.

-The main symptom of lipohypertrophy is raised areas under the skin.
-This area may have the following characteristics:
+The main symptom of lipohypertrophy is the development of raised areas under the skin.
+These areas may have the following characteristics:

 - small and hard or large and rubbery patches

 - surface area over 1 inch in diameter

 - a firmer feel than elsewhere on the body

 Areas of lipohypertrophy can cause delays in absorption of medication administered to the affected area, like insulin, which can result in difficulties controlling blood sugar.

 Lipohypertrophy areas should not:

 - be hot or warm to the touch